Qarik-Group/operator-workshop/instructor/lab-1/README.md

 If for any reason the key is lost, the middle command `gcloud iam service-accounts keys create` can be used to re-generate the key.

-### Setup Software and Libraries

-1. Open the lab folder: `~/operator-workshop/instructor/lab-1`
-2. Install software and libraries for this lab: `bin/setup-lab-1`

-This will ensure that the correct system libraries and software are on the **student-workspace** server.

 ### Ready

 The student is now ready to begin lab-1.